kailashgautham/Kattis/README.md

 Yet another update (this is getting monotonous): I am at 331.1 points.
 Also, I hit a rating of 907 in Codeforces.
 I did it through Div 3 / 4 competitions, but that's fine, we all start somewhere.

 Update: It is 3 August 2023.
 I am at 460 points.
 I'll hit 500 tomorrow.

+Update again: On 3 August 2023, I officially hit 500 points.
+Apparently to have a competitive chance at CS3233, I need 1000 points :') so I'm changing the target to 1000 now, and I'll aim to complete harder questions to improve competency + rack up points faster.

 **Kattis Profile:** https://open.kattis.com/users/kailashgautham/